 Additional information on the conditions of employment you can find in the following links:

 Implementing rules concerning the use and engagement of temporary agents (EIOPA-MB-15/ 072)

 Implementing rules concerning classification in step on appointment or engagement of temporary agents (EIOPA-MB-14-004, Annex I.4)

 Implementing rules concerning the use and engagement of contract agents (EIOPA-MB-11/021)

 - Privacy statement related to the processing of personal data with regard to the Selection and Recruitment of Temporary Agents, Contract Agents and Seconded National Experts (EIOPA-15-788 Privacy Statement Recruitment).

 Please note that we are unable to consider any unsolicited applications (also for Internships) whether received by post or by e-mail.
 We welcome applications to all open positions below.
-To see the panel composition of current recruitment campaigns, please open this
+To see the panel composition of current recruitment campaigns, please open this document.

 Applications should be submitted in English language including (1) a CV clearly indicating responsibilities and experience gained in previous positions (please list exact dates of your work experience and academic qualifications gained) and (2) a motivation letter of no more than one page, explaining why you are interested in the post and what would be your added value you would bring to EIOPA if selected.